How to Grow Mustard Greens: Planting & Harvesting Spicy Garden Greens

 • Mustard greens like fertile soil rich in organic matter.
 This is the spot to use a little extra compost or aged manure.
 All that nitrogen as the organic material breaks down is just what those greens like.

-• Keep soil moisture levels even by mulching.
-Check the soil moisture by working your finger down 2-3 inches.
+• Keep soil moist and very consistently moist.
+Check the soil moisture by working your finger down 2 to 3 inches.
 The soil should be cool and a little damp.
 If it is hot and dusty, you’ll need to water.

 • Check your rain gauge and provide extra water if necessary.
 Mustard greens like about an inch of water per week, more in hot or dry weather.
 Two deep waterings are better than daily shallow irrigation.